-Basic earnings per share is calculated by dividing the net profit for the year attributable to ordinary equity holders of the parent by the weighted average number of ordinary shares outstanding during the year, as per the NAS-33; "Earnings per Share".
+Basic earnings per share is calculated by dividing the net profit for the year attributable to equity holders of the parent by the weighted average number of ordinary shares outstanding during the year, as per the NAS-33; "Earnings per Share".
+Previous years' Basic and Diluted EPS has been adjusted retrospectively due to issue of 12% bonus shares during the current year, as per NAS 33.

-4. Segment Reporting
+6. Segment Reporting